RTEMS/rtems-docs/bsp_howto/clock.rst

 system.

 - A steady time basis to the kernel, so that the RTEMS primitives that need a clock tick work properly.
-See the *Clock Manager* chapter of the*RTEMS Application C User’s Guide* for more details.
+See the *Clock Manager* chapter of the*RTEMS Application C User's Guide* for more details.

 - An optional time counter to generate timestamps of the uptime and wall clock time.